DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Bill Cavness, Narrator

-1. The Other Wise Man: 45 minutes for SSAABB, flute, bassoon, harp, hand bells choir, woman's chorus, actors and narrator; with libretto, revised in 2020 & 2023, by the composer after the story by Henry van Dyke:
+1. The Other Wise Man: 45 minutes for SSAABbB, flute, bassoon, harp, hand bells choir, woman's chorus, actors and narrator; with libretto, revised in 2020 & 2023, by the composer after the story by Henry van Dyke:

 a fourth wise man is prevented from his pilgrimage by his various acts of charity.

 Commissioned and performed by The Hancock Church, Lexington, MA, under Donald Maher and dedicated to all of the performers and especially Mr. Maher.
-It uses the 1597 hym tune: “Wie schön leuchtet der Morgenstern” ("How brightly shines the morning star") by Philipp Nicolai.
+It uses the 1597 hymn tune: “Wie schön leuchtet der Morgenstern” ("How brightly shines the morning star") by Philipp Nicolai.
 The opera was cablecast in Lexington.
 William Cavness, was the narrator.
-Performers included: Meg Weston, S; Harriet Chamela, S; Marilyn Briggs, A; the composer, Bb; and Isabel Plaster, bassoon.
+Performers included: Meg Weston, S; Harriet Chamela, S; Marilyn Briggs, A; the composer, B; and Isabel Plaster, bassoon.
 Also performed at The United Parish in Brookline, MA under Peter Kaisarsky.
-Meg Raines, M & the composer, Bb, were among the performers.
+Meg Raines, M & the composer, B, were among the performers.
 Carolyn Flanagan was the narrator.
 Genders & fachs may be changed.

 Picture